 The SEC in March 2010 fined Southwest Securities Inc. $470,000 after it found John Kendrick, a banker for the Dallas- based firm from 2000 to 2009, donated $1,625 to Cahill from 2003 through 2008, which ran afoul of rules because it also co- managed 19 Massachusetts bond deals totaling $14 billion.

 Goldman Sachs generated $905 million in revenue from debt underwriting in the first six months of this year, or 5.5 percent of the firm’s first-half revenue, according to a July earnings report.
-The settlement had no effect on the bank’s share price (GS), which gained 1.9 percent yesterday in New York, as investors viewed the penalty as trivial, according to analysts including David Trone, head of U.S. banks and brokers research at JMP Securities LLC.
+The settlement had no effect on the bank’s share price (GS:US), which gained 1.9 percent yesterday in New York, as investors viewed the penalty as trivial, according to analysts including David Trone, head of U.S. banks and brokers research at JMP Securities LLC.

 “These things are so commonplace, the market just ignores them,” Trone said from his office in New York.